 Facility Facility Description

-Building 9215 Constructed in 1950

-- Mission: It was used to manufacture parts from depleted and enriched uranium.
-Portions of this facility have

-become active as part of RSS operations.
-The remainder will be reactivated as part of the enriched uranium

-operations restart.

-Square footage: 157,000 square feet

-Status: EU machining and metal finishing operations.

-Concerns: The major hazard is the presence of significant quantities of enriched and depleted uranium.

-Building 9720-5 Constructed in 1944

-Mission: It is used for storing enriched uranium weapons parts, assemblies, and other SNM for Y-12.

-Square footage: 53,949 square feet
+, and the second Square footage: 53,949 square feet

 Status: Storage facility

 Concerns: The major hazard is a significant quantity of SNM.

 Building 9995 Constructed in 1952

 Mission: It is an analytical laboratory used, among other tasks, to assay nuclear components.
 This facility is

 maintained as a continuing operation.

 Square footage: 84,000 square feet

 Status: Plant laboratory, analysis of waste

 Concerns: hazardous and mixed waste

 Building 9202 Constructed in 1942

 Mission: It is used as a bulk treatment facility and was designed to produce feed material used in the Alpha

 Calutron sources.

 Square footage: 128,800 square feet

 Status: Technology development

-Duibling 0704 Concerns: U processed materials
+Concerns: U processed materials

 Building 9731 Constructed in 1943

 Mission: It is the Calutron Pilot Plant Building and was also used for training of supervisors.

-Square footage: 37,300 square feet Status: Standby mode
+Square footage: 37,300 square feet

-,
+Status: Standby mode

-Building 9203 Concerns: The amount of partially EU in recycle streams that needed to be purified and further enriched.
-Constructed in 1942
+D !! !!
+0000 Concerns: The amount of partially EU in reclaimed streams that needed to be purified and further enriched.

+Building 9203 Constructed in 1942

-Bulluling 9203 Mission: Calutron feed production, washing alpha collector pockets to recover the product, developing beta
+Mission: Calutron feed production, washing alpha collector pockets to reclaim the product, developing beta

-chemical recycle processes, analytical chemistry labs, and mass spectrometry and fission counting labs to
+chemical reclamation processes, analytical chemistry labs, and mass spectrometry and fission counting labs to

 determine enrichment levels.

 Square footage: 30,800 square feet

 Status: Technology development

-Concerns: RU
+i Concerns: RU